 - Choose the number of instances you need (you might be restricted by resource limits, contact us to lift them)

-- Make sure you have an SSH key added to your instance that you have access to (you'll need it to connect)
+- Make sure you have an SSH key added to your instance that you have access to

 Then click "Create Instance"